inplayer-org/docs/docs/paywall2.md

 ## Multiple Assets Embed Code

 The Paywall 2.0 also supports multiple assets embed code.
 To embed multiple assets, you should include them in the JavaScript code as an array.
-The position of the html elements where the assets would be rendered is not important.
+The order of the html elements where the assets would be rendered is not important.
 Bellow, you can find an example of multiple assets embed code in action.

 ```html
 <script type='text/javascript' src='https://assets.inplayer.com/paywall/staging/paywall.min.js'></script>